Linuxfabrik/lfops/roles/nextcloud/README.md

 # Ansible Role linuxfabrik.lfops.nextcloud

 This role installs Nextcloud including the tools needed by the most popular business plugins.
 By default, the latest available version is installed.
+You can choose wether to use
+* local block storage (default)
+* S3 object storage backend (by providing `nextcloud__storage_backend_s3`)
+* Swift object storage backend (by providing `nextcloud__storage_backend_swift`)

 After installing Nextcloud, head over to your http(s)://nextcloud/index.php/settings/admin to set or verify your email server configuration.
 Afterwards, use the "Send email" button below the form to verify your settings.